-Mixtures of a Bell state and a maximally mixed state (i.e., white noise) are prototype examples of states revealing non-equivalence of entanglement and Bell's nonlocality, which was first demonstrated by Werner over 30 years ago~\cite{Werner1989}.
-Werner's states have been later used to show a hierarchy of quantum correlations including quantum steering (see, e.g., reviews~\cite{HorodeckiReview,BrunnerReview,CavalcantiReview} and a very recent Ref.~\cite{Zhao2020} with references therein).
-The effect of white noise on Bell states has also been studied theoretically to reveal a hierarchy in temporal quantum correlations~\cite{Ku2018hierarchy} including: temporal inseparability~\cite{Fitzsimons2015}, violations of temporal Bell-CHSH inequalities~\cite{Fritz2010}, and temporal steering~\cite{Chen2014,Chen2014,Bartkiewicz2016}.
-By analyzing different measurement scenarios, even more refined hierarchies can be considered.
-Here we study steering in two- and three-measurement scenarios, as denoted by 2MS and 3MS, respectively.
+Mixtures of a Bell state and a maximally mixed state (i.e., a white noise) are prototypal examples of states revealing the nonequivalence of entanglement and Bell nonlocality, which was first demonstrated by Werner over 30 years ago~\cite{Werner1989}.
+The Werner states were later used to show a hierarchy of criteria and a hierarchy of some classes of correlations (CC) (which for short is referred here to as \emph{CC hierarchy}), including quantum steering (see, e.g., reviews in~\cite{HorodeckiReview,BrunnerReview,CavalcantiReview,UolaReview} and the very recent Ref.~\cite{Zhao2020} with references therein).
+The effect of white noise on Bell states has also been studied theoretically to reveal a hierarchy of the following classes of temporal quantum correlations~\cite{Ku2018hierarchy}: temporal inseparability~\cite{Fitzsimons2015}, violations of temporal Bell-CHSH inequalities~\cite{Fritz2010}, and temporal steering~\cite{Chen2014,Chen2014,Bartkiewicz2016}.

 We stress that we only consider von Neumann's projective measurements in this work.
-Note that the quantum-correlation regimes of the GWSs for projective measurements are different from those for positive-operator-valued measures (POVMs).
+Note that the quantum-correlation regimes of states assumed for projective measurements are different from those based on positive-operator-valued measures (POVMs).
 However, the same hierarchy relations, as studied here, still hold assuming POVMs.